Italy Suggested Travel Itinerary - Milan and the Lakes Region to Venice

 Venice - Everyone knows Venice.
 You could spend a month here, but I'd recommend 5 days minimum.
 Better to rent an apartment and stay a week, with day trips to Treviso or Ferrara.
 If you're on a budget and like peace and quiet, while still living in a city with canals, you might try staying in Treviso and taking the short train ride into Venice.

 Getting back to Milan

-The EuroStar Italia makes the journey from Venice Mestre station to Milano Centrale in two hours and 45 minutes or so, which is probably faster than a flight from Venice to Milan, considering the time to get to the airport and the hassles with luggage.
-If you still have some time left before your flight, you can take the train to Como or Stresa on Lago Maggiore in about an hour.
+The Frecciabianca makes the journey from Venice Santa Lucia station to Milano Centrale in two hours and 35 minutes or so, which is probably faster than a flight from Venice to Milan, considering the time to get to the airport and the hassles with luggage.
+If you still have some time left before your flight, you can take the train to Lake Como or Stresa on Lago Maggiore in about an hour.
 Malpensa can be reached from Stresa.
-Take the train from Stressa to the Gallarate station, then taxi or bus to the airport.
+Take the train from Stresa to the Gallarate station, then taxi or bus to the airport.
 Or, you can do the whole trip by "ALIBUS" which departs from Milan Malpensa Airport - Terminal 1 - bus stop number 12 every day.

 Rail Resources for the Milan to Venice Itinerary

-Trenitalia has information on all state run trains in Italy.
-You can do this itinerary by buying point to point rail tickets along the way.
-Italian trains are fairly cheap, although the Freccia is a premium train--if you want to go fast you will pay a supplement and the required seat reservations.
-For more on riding Italian trains, see How to Travel on Italian Trains
+How to Travel on Italian Trains will help you get started.
+You can buy train tickets from Select Italy online in US dollars.
+You can also do this itinerary by buying point to point rail tickets along the way.
+Italian trains are fairly cheap, although the Freccia is a premium train--if you want to go fast you will pay a supplement.